sourcevault/nutzen/readme.md

 #### Introduction

-There ar 3 namespaces that exists in `hoplon` :
+There are 3 namespaces that exists in `hoplon` :

 ```js
 var hoplon = require("hoplon")